 Today we spend a full day travelling around the Fruska Gora National Park, The Serbian people refer to this area as the Pearl of Serbia.
 This will remind a lot of mature clients when they travelled around the Irish countryside in their youth.
-Our lunchtime stop is in a traditional farm house restaurant.
-After our lunch break we will visit the small enchanting town of Sremski Karlovci which dates back to to the 12th Century.
+We will visit the small enchanting town of Sremski Karlovci which dates back to to the 12th Century.
 This area is famous for its vineyards and we will stop in a wine cellar to sample the fantastic local wine.
 The Fruska Gora National Park is also famous for its monasteries and we will visit two of the most important ones.

 We have a free day to relax and perhaps do some last minute shopping.

-The average temperature in Novi Sad is 14c in April and 18c in September.
+The average temperature in Novi Sad is 23c in June and 19c in September.

 Please note that this is our planned itinerary but sometimes due to circumstances outside our control we may have to alter it slightly.